kjpye/P6-MIDI/README.md

 GOODIES
 =======

 The bare module MIDI.pm doesn't *do* much more than `use` the necessary component submodules (i.e., all except MIDI::Simple).

-But it does provide some hashes you might find useful:
+[MIDI::Utilities](MIDI::Utilities) contains a few utilities which you might find useful:

 **Note numbers <--> a representation of them**

-  * `%MIDI::note2number` and `%MIDI::number2note`
+  * `%note2number` and `%number2note`

-`%MIDI::number2note` correponds MIDI note numbers to a more comprehensible representation (e.g., 68 to 'Gs4', for G-sharp, octave 4); `%MIDI::note2number` is the reverse.
+`%number2note` correponds MIDI note numbers to a more comprehensible representation (e.g., 68 to 'Gs4', for G-sharp, octave 4); `%note2number` is the reverse.
 Have a look at the source to see the contents of the hash.

-  * `%MIDI::patch2number` and `%MIDI::number2patch`
+  * `%patch2number` and `%number2patch`

-`%MIDI::number2patch` correponds General MIDI patch numbers (0 to 127) to English names (e.g., 79 to 'Ocarina'); `%MIDI::patch2number` is the reverse.
+`%number2patch` relates General MIDI patch numbers (0 to 127) to English names (e.g., 79 to 'Ocarina'); `%patch2number` is the reverse.
 Have a look at the source to see the contents of the hash.

   * `%MIDI::notenum2percussion` and `%MIDI::percussion2notenum`

-`%MIDI::notenum2percussion` correponds General MIDI Percussion Keys to English names (e.g., 56 to 'Cowbell') -- but note that only numbers 35 to 81 (inclusive) are defined; `%MIDI::percussion2notenum` is the reverse.
+`%notenum2percussion` correponds General MIDI Percussion Keys to English names (e.g., 56 to 'Cowbell') -- but note that only numbers 35 to 81 (inclusive) are defined; `%percussion2notenum` is the reverse.
 Have a look at the source to see the contents of the hash.

 BRIEF GLOSSARY
 ==============